RStevensonR/INF585-CSC51085EP/03_character_animation/README.md

-# Character Animation - Skeletal Animation
+# Project: Character Animation - Part 1: Skeletal Animation

-> Path of the scene 04_character_animation

-This code present a more advanced scene setup with pre-loaded character animation.
-Your objective will be to add additional effects on the animated skeleton, in order to represent: smooth transitions, interactive user control to make the character walk, force the orientation of the head, and force the position of specific joint using Inverse Kinematics.

-Once completed, your result should be similar to this [online version](https://imagecomputing.net/data/teaching/INF585/character_animation/web/no_soccer/index.html).
+Welcome to this week's lab.
+We will be working with a more advanced scene that features a pre-loaded character animation.

+This project is divided into two parts: **Skeletal Animation** and **Skinning**.
+This week, we will focus exclusively on the first part: **Skeletal Animation**.

+Your objective is to implement several advanced features upon the provided animated skeleton.
+Specifically, you are required to:
+* Create **smooth transitions** between different animation clips.
+* Enable **interactive user control** to make the character walk.
+* Implement a mechanism to programmatically **force the orientation of the character's head**.
+* Utilize **Inverse Kinematics (IK)** to force the position of a specific joint.

+We provide an [interactive online demo](https://imagecomputing.net/data/teaching/INF585/character_animation/web/no_soccer/index.html) as a reference.
+However, please note that this demo is for conceptual illustration only and does not represent the target for a full-credit submission.
+To achieve full marks, your implementation must reproduce the results depicted in the GIF animations presented below.

 >[!NOTE]
-> The online version has skinning for character models but thats for the next session, for this week focus on the movement.
-SAME FOR THIS SESSION, DONT BOTHER WITH THE SKINNING, THATS FOR THE NEXT SESSION.
+> The online demo includes character skinning, which is a topic for the next lab session.
+For this week, your entire focus should be on the skeletal animation itself.

 ## Description of the animated character structure

 ### General Representation

 The code provides a generic `character_structure`, and the scene is composed a few character accessible via their name (`characters[NAME]`).
 The mesh, rig, skeleton hierarchy and animation of the animated characters are pre-stored in files in the directory `assets/`, and are loaded at the start of the program.
-All the models are from [mixamo.com](https://www.mixamo.com).
+Models are from [mixamo.com](https://www.mixamo.com) and [sketchfab.com](https://sketchfab.com/).

 Each character is composed of a single skeleton hierarchy that can be associated to multiple pre-stored skeletal animations.
 Each character can also be composed of multiple rigged meshes.
 Each rigged mesh has its own set of skinning weights and dependence to a subpart of the skeleton.
 This dependence is stored using a sparse structure, i.e. for a given vertex we only store the joint index and associated weight which is not zero.

 ### Details of code organization